ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # API Summary

-The Transport Services Interface is the basic common abstract application programming interface to the Transport Services Architecture defined in
+The Transport Services Interface is the basic common abstract application programming interface to the Transport Services Architecture defined in the TAPS Architecture {{I-D.ietf-taps-arch}}.

-{{I-D.ietf-taps-arch}}.
+An application primarily interacts with this interface through two Objects:

-An application primarily interacts with this interface through two Objects, Preconnections and Connections.
-A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
-A Connection represents a transport Protocol Stack on which data can be sent to and/or received from a remote endpoint (i.e., depending on the kind of transport, connections can be bi-directional or unidirectional).
+Preconnections and Connections.
+A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote Endpoint.
+A Connection represents a transport Protocol Stack on which data can be sent to and/or received from a remote Endpoint (i.e., depending on the kind of transport, connections can be bi-directional or unidirectional).
 Connections can be created from Preconnections in three ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e.,